Indigenous Health Circle Forum

 The Circle has focused on increasing training opportunities for health service providers across the region.
 This is needed within the health and mental health system to bring to light service provider bias and colonization legacies that continue to affect service accessibility and health outcomes for Indigenous people.

 In support of this, the Champlain LHIN periodically funds a limited number of seats for LHIN-funded providers to complete online Indigenous Cultural Safety (ICS) training.

-If you are a LHIN-funded provider interested in learning more about ICS training, please take a few minutes to watch this video, and then contact Donna Lyons (contact information, below).
+If you are a LHIN-funded provider interested in learning more about ICS training, please take a few minutes to watch this video, and then contact Erin Corston (contact information, below).

 The Circle focuses on health-equity for Indigenous peoples.
 An Indigenous health-equity and wellness think-tank was held in early 2017.
-It led to the development of a framework for improving health outcomes for Indigenous peoples that will go through a validation process in 2017-18.
+It led to the development of a framework for improving health outcomes for Indigenous peoples that will go through a validation process.